sanjaysaini2000/netcore3-csvvalidator/README.md

 # CSV Validator App

-This app take the CSV file and validate the data according to the validation provided to it in an xml file and generate the validated csv file at the location of the source CSV file.
+This app takes a CSV file and validate the data according to the validation provided to it in an xml file and generate the validated csv file at the location of the source CSV file.
 Both files path are configured in the app configuration file.
+Change the existing sample files with your own files.

 ## Prerequisites